Powerlevel9k/powerlevel9k/STYLIZING.md

 You can configure the look and feel of your prompt easily with some built-in options.
 This includes changing foreground and background colors, replacing icons and separators, adding newlines...
-**Please be away that styling options should be set before loading/sourcing P9K and can not always be changed at runtime!**
+**Please be aware that styling options should always be set before loading/sourcing P9K!
+Not every option can be changed at runtime.**

 ## General Stylizing Options